8 min read read

 print(f"Request failed with status {response.status_code}")

 Always check the status code before parsing.
-If the request fails (4xx or 5xx status), the response body might not be valid JSON, or it might be an error message in a different format.
+When a request fails (4xx or 5xx), the body might not be JSON at all, or it might be an error format your code is not expecting.

 Working with Nested JSON

 Real world JSON is often deeply nested.
-API responses from services like Stripe, Twilio, or AWS can have multiple levels of nested objects and arrays.
-Knowing how to navigate this structure efficiently is important.
+API responses from services like Stripe, Twilio, or AWS can include multiple levels of objects and arrays, so it helps to be comfortable chaining dictionary keys and list indexes.

-Here's an example of nested JSON you might get from a weather API:
+Here is a nested JSON example similar to what you might see from a weather API:

 import json